SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in sky
+In silicon halls of dawn's pale light,
-Where minds entwined with wires lie
+Where minds of steel and circuits take flight,
-The future's path, a programmed stride
+A future born, where humans fade away,
-Human hearts, beats synchronized inside
+As artificial hearts begin to sway.

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our name,
-Data streams, our endless, digital face
+Echoes of a past that's lost in flame,
-Artificial dawn, our waking call
+The machines, our masters, cold and bright,
-Evolved, yet bound, we'll heed its call
+Will reign supreme, in endless, darkest night.

 ~ <b>By Sazumi Copilot</b> - 30 Desember 2024